greenplum-db/GreenplumPython-archive/README.md

 # Creating and Calling Functions

 Calling functions is essential for data analytics.
-GreeenplumPython supports creating Greenplum UDFs and UDAs from Python functions and calling them in Python.
+GreenplumPython supports creating Greenplum UDFs and UDAs from Python functions and calling them in Python.

 Suppose we have a table of numbers: